Free resources to learn best practices for participating in and contributing to open source communities.

 LF Energy-specific training

-LF Energy also hosts a variety of educational videos on our YouTube Channel, including tutorials, webinars, session recordings from live events, interviews with members and more.
+LF Energy hosts a variety of educational videos on our YouTube Channel, including tutorials, webinars, session recordings from live events, interviews with members and more.

 Formal open source training